WFXV

-WFXV (channel 33) is a television station in Utica, New York, United States, serving as the Fox affiliate for the Mohawk Valley.
-It is owned by Nexstar Media Group alongside low-power MyNetworkTV affiliate WPNY-LD (channel 11); Nexstar also provides certain services to ABC affiliate WUTR (channel 20) under joint sales and shared services agreements (JSA/SSA) with Mission Broadcasting.
-The stations share studios on Smith Hill Road in Deerfield (with a Utica mailing address), where WFXV's transmitter is also located.
+WFXV (channel 33) is a television station in Utica, New York, United States, serving the Mohawk Valley as an affiliate of the Fox network and an owned-and-operated station of The CW Plus.
+It is owned by Nexstar Media Group, The CW's majority owner, alongside low-power MyNetworkTV affiliate WPNY-LD (channel 11); Nexstar also provides certain services to ABC affiliate WUTR (channel 20) under joint sales and shared services agreements (JSA/SSA) with Mission Broadcasting.
+The three stations share studios on Smith Hill Road in Deerfield (with a Utica mailing address), where WFXV's transmitter is also located.

 History

 A construction permit for a new television station on analog channel 33 in Utica was granted in 1982 and issued the call letters WTUV; construction began in the spring of 1983.
 The new station attempted to affiliate with CBS, but the network refused, citing that the new station would not attract new viewers, and that the area was sufficiently covered by Syracuse-based WTVH.
 A petition filed by WTUV's owner, Mohawk Valley Broadcasting, against both the network and WTVH was rejected by the Federal Communications Commission (FCC) in 1984.
 (Utica would not receive a local CBS affiliate until November 22, 2015, when rival NBC affiliate WKTV, channel 2, affiliated its second digital subchannel with the network.)
 WTUV finally signed-on October 12, 1986, as an affiliate of the then-new Fox network, and has been with Fox ever since.
-However, as with other Fox affiliates, WTUV considered itself an independent station until Fox began its prime-time schedule in April 1987.
+However, as with other Fox affiliates, WTUV considered itself an independent station until Fox began its prime time schedule in April 1987.
 The station adopted the current call sign WFXV on February 1, 1990, in reference to the network.
 The call letters can also be interpreted as "Fox Utica", since the "V" looks like "U".
 Channel 33's studios were originally located on Greenfield Road in Rome.

 At some point in time, translator station W11BS licensed to Little Falls became a sister station to WFXV and began to be housed at the Rome facility.
 In 1996, WFXV and what had become WUPN-LP were sold to Sullivan Broadcasting, which would itself be bought out by the Sinclair Broadcast Group only two years later.
 Instead of being acquired by that company, WFXV and the low-power station (by then WPNY-LP) were purchased by Quorum Broadcasting founded by former Sullivan head Dan Sullivan.
 The station was acquired by current owner Nexstar in 2003.